pnp/sp-starter-kit/source/react-lob-integration/README.md

 # LOB Integration webpart

-The purpose of this web part is to show how you can consume LOB (Line of Business) solutions and on-premises data within SharePoint Framework.
+The purpose of this web part is to show how you can consume LOB (Line of Business) solutions and external (on-premises, cloud based, etc) data within SharePoint Framework.

 ![LOB Integration](../../assets/images/components/part-lob-integration.png)